What is Westerville Education Challenge?

 The initial desire was to provide funding and a long term financial solution for a program called Challenge Day.
 Challenge Day is an anti-bullying program that teaches students and community mentors about diversity and acceptance.
-Challenge Day is offered to all high school freshman (1000 students) at our 3 high schools in Westerville City Schools.
-The first annual fundraiser was held October 3, 2009.
+Challenge Day is offered to all Westerville high school students at each of our three schools.

 Westerville Education Challenge continues to evolve and now offers grants that directly enhance educational opportunities for a significant number of students and teachers in the Westerville City Schools.